georgalis/pub/know/texmf/fonts.md

 ## Sample Document

-The `-t` flag writes a `.tex` file with two sections: a visual showcase rendering one representative per typeface in normal, bold, and italic with pangram text, followed by a reference appendix listing all available figure-style and glyph-class variants per base family with a suffix legend.
+The `-t` flag writes a `.tex` file with two sections: a visual showcase rendering one representative per typeface, followed by a reference appendix listing all available figure-style and glyph-class variants per base family with a suffix legend.

 Compile with `pdflatex` for visual comparison.
-Fonts that lack a bold or italic shape will fall back to the nearest available substitute per NFSS rules---this is expected and diagnostic (a missing shape in the sample confirms the `.fd` weight/shape inventory from phase 2).
+The showcase renders bold and italic lines only when those shapes are actually declared in the font's NFSS definition---families lacking bold or italic display only the regular pangram, eliminating substitution noise where NFSS would silently fall back to regular weight or upright shape.
+Each label line annotates available shapes (`[b]`/`[bx]`, `[it]`/`[sl]`, `[sc]`) for quick reference.

-The sample macro renders bold and italic demo text (not just the labels) so that weight and shape differences are visible across the full pangram.
-A `\clearpage` fires every 30 entries to manage TeX font memory; if compilation still exhausts memory, use `pdflatex --extra-mem-top=10000000` to increase the allocation.
+A `\clearpage` fires every 30 entries to manage TeX font memory.
+The preamble includes `\nonstopmode` as a safety net for edge cases not caught by the validation filters.

 ## Sample Filters